 It can be a tricky business working out just how much stock you need, especially if this is your first holiday season.
 Taking pre-orders early can help with this, and then allowing a proportion of stock for some last-minute orders.
 If you have previous years sales figures to go by, your estimates will be easier to work out.
-One common method is to see how much your business has grown in the past 12 months and apply this to last year's stock levels.
+One standard method is to see how much your business has grown in the past 12 months and apply this to last year's stock levels.
 Allow for any other factors like a stockist who you expect will do very well at Christmas time, or any product lines you are confident will be extremely popular.
 If cashflow allows, having some extra stock available will avoid the frustration of having to turn orders down.

 Look at Your Team

-If you are expecting a major increase in orders, consider whether your current team will be able to deal efficiently with the extra workload.
+If you are expecting a significant increase in orders, consider whether your current team will be able to deal efficiently with the extra workload.
 You may need to ask them to work extra hours, or even think about hiring in some extra help to cover the holiday period.

 Review Your Workflow